GirlsFromPanema/Cody/README.md

 A advanced Discord written in NodeJS | Discord.js Library.
 Professional Dashboard, awesome Coding Courses within a FREE Premium System.
 Never get in touch with unreadable websites and documentations, learn everything from Cody!
-Doesn't matter if you want to learn Java, Python or even JavScript.
+Doesn't matter if you want to learn Java, Python or even JavaScript.
 Cody will boost your technical knowledge and programming skills.
 What are you waiting for?
 Try [Cody](https://cody-bot.xyz) now!